bmsohwinc/kafka-os-logs/README.md

 ```sh
 $ bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic <KAFKA_TOPIC_NAME> --from-beginning
 ```

+### Setup Airflow DAGs
+1. Install Airflow as given in [Official doc](https://airflow.apache.org/docs/apache-airflow/stable/start.html)
+2. Create `~/airflow/dags` directory
+3. Copy the dag files from `airflow-dag` directory of this project to the above location
+4. Run `$ python *.dag` to submit the airflow configs
+5. Head over to the Airflow dashboard and enable the [jobs tagged](http://localhost:8080/home?status=all&tags=kos) with `kos`

 ### Running the full application for a quick test
 1. Start Zookeeper and Kafka main